manuel-192/Antergos/Antergos-packages/README.md

 ### pkgget
 Install any package from this "repo".<br>
-Warning: be aware that packages here have no signatures, so use this at your own risk.
+<b>Warning</b>: be aware that packages here have no signatures, so use this at your own risk.
 They are, however, checked with sha512sum after download.

 ### remirror
 Rank mirrors on Antergos and/or Arch.